How to Build an Online Community

 Play episode

 Communities are powerful, and the internet has facilitated ease in community creation more than any other technology.
-No longer do we have to be in the same neighborhood as someone to connect; we can be all over the world, in different time zones,
+No longer do we have to be in the same neighborhood as someone to connect; we can be all over the world, in different time zones, and still unite.
+You just have to know how to build an online community.

 No matter your interest, you can find online communities out there dedicated to it, from obscure television shows to old technology and other niche interests.

 Have you ever stopped to wonder where these online communities come from?
-More so, how you can engage in online community building?
+More so, how can you engage in online community building?

 That’s what we’ll explore today, so buckle in and get ready to learn the fundamentals of creating your online community.